takwas/blog-src/content/internet-help-ready.md

 * Construct your questions well (concise, well written and straight-to-the-point questions are more likely to attract help)

-* Don't EVER ~~post code in a channel~~!
-[Pastebin](https://en.wikipedia.org/wiki/Pastebin)__[1]__ it and share the link in the channel instead.
+* Don't EVER post code in a channel!
+[Pastebin](https://en.wikipedia.org/wiki/Pastebin)<sup>__[1]__</sup> it and share the link in the channel instead.
 While at it, don't post your entire code (unless you specifically need to).
 Post only the relevant portion -- the one you have an issue with.
+The only exception to this is if the snippet of code is considerably short, say one or two lines.

 * Don't be overly respectful.
 Yes, dont be too respectful -- _cut all the 'Sirs'_.
 Only be moderately polite.